So much to do, so little time…

 Vitamin D is a good choice.
 There appears to be some low threshold that women need to be above in order to conceive naturally.
 For women going through fertility treatments, being deficient probably leads to worse outcomes.
 Once you maintain a sufficient level, you don’t need to go above and beyond.
 There are no added benefits.
 1000 IUs is generally recommended.

 There is consistent evidence that folic acid supplementation is helpful for natural conception and IVF success.
-It is helpful for ovulation and other markers of conception.
+It’s helpful for ovulation and other markers of conception.
 In IVF studies, folic acid seems to have an impact on fertilization and embryo development.
 It also helps maintain pregnancy.
-We absorb this nutrient better in supplement form, but it is in lots of healthy foods like legumes and green leafy vegetables, so eat those too.
+We absorb this nutrient better in supplement form, but it’s in lots of healthy foods like legumes and green leafy vegetables, so eat those too.
 Research shows benefit above and beyond the recommended 400 IU daily.
 It’s a water soluble vitamin, so if you consume more than your body needs, it is going to be flushed out in the urine.
 600-1000mg is recommended.

-Exercise in moderation
+Exercise

-If you are working to establish or re-establish a workout routine, it doesn’t need to be complicated.
+Finally, if you are working to establish or re-establish a workout routine, it doesn’t need to be complicated.
 The single best exercise for most people is walking.
 Most chronic disease would be eliminated if we all walked for thirty minutes a day.
 It doesn’t need to be all at once, either.
 Ten minute “exercise snacks” throughout the day will get the job done.
-I love this video from public health expert Dr. Mike Evans whenever I need a little motivation: https://www.youtube.com/watch?v=aUaInS6HIGo.
+I love this video from public health expert Dr. Mike Evans whenever I need a little motivation.
 If you want to add in strength training, yoga, etc., go right ahead.
 Just remember, if and when you fall off the wagon, you can easily get back on track by taking a walk.

-Finding Emotional Support
+Emotional Support

 Physical intimacy, and I mean sex but other things as well, is an important way couples connect and support each other.
 It’s also something that can become challenging for both partners when there are fertility challenges.
 If it’s a goal for you to recapture some of your sex drive, please let me know when we talk during your appointment.
 That’s both a valid and reasonable goal.